The Dragon Painter

-The Dragon Painter is a 1919 English language silent romance drama film.
+The Dragon Painter is a 1919 American silent romantic drama film.
 It is based on the novel of the same name, written by Mary McNeil Fenollosa.
 It stars Sessue Hayakawa as a young painter who believes that his fiancée (played by Hayakawa's wife Tsuru Aoki), is a princess who has been captured and turned into a dragon.
 It was directed by William Worthington and filmed in Yosemite Valley, Yosemite National Park, and in the Japanese Tea Garden in Coronado, California.

-The Dragon Painter was restored in 1988 by the American Film Institute with the George Eastman House and MoMA.
-In 2014, the film was added to the National Film Registry for being "culturally, historically, or aesthetically significant".
+The Dragon Painter was restored in 1988 by the American Film Institute with the George Eastman Museum and MoMA.
+In 2014, the film was selected for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".